 Almond meal is a great product, but in some circumstances, it can be hard to come by or expensive.
 Especially during droughts, almonds can be hard to come by as they require an obscene amount of water to grow.
 This leaves us with the question, what are good almond meal alternatives?

 Most nuts can be ground down and used as meals.
-Simply using some coconut flour can also be a nice and interesting substitute as it will give your cookies very nice flavor and it is nice to mix it up either way.
-If you are gluten free, though, make sure that you use nuts that are gluten free as well and read the labels on your products.
+Simply using some coconut flour can also be a nice and interesting substitute as it will give your cookies a very nice flavor and it is nice to mix it up either way.
+If you are gluten-free, though, make sure that you use nuts that are gluten-free as well and read the labels on your products.

 Almond Meal Cake Recipes

 So now that we have learned what an almond meal is, let us see how we can apply it in the kitchen to make some delicious cakes.

 1. Cardamom Apple Almond Cake

 This cake will require:

 - 1/2 cup matzo meal (not cake meal), plus additional for dusting